Marine Mammals

 Toothed whale, largest dolphin, distributed all over the world, total numbers unknown.

-Reproduction: One calf every 3-4 years, gestation ca. 16-17 months with an arrested development from July-September.
-Birth can happen all year, but there is a peak in late fall/early winter.
+Birth: Can happen all year, with a peak in late fall/early winter.
 A female gives birth to 4-6 calves over a period of 25 years until ca. 40 yrs old.
-After reproduction, females live for another 20 or more years, probably to take care of their offspring and group.
+After reproduction, females live for another 20 or more years, meaning they have a significant post-reproductive lifespan, probably to take care of their offspring and group.
 Newborn killer whales are 1.8–2.2 m long and weigh ca. 180 kg.
-The mother gives milk to the young for more than 1 year.
+The mother nurses her young for more than 1 year.

 Group formation: Killer whales have very strong social bonds.
-The young of both sexes never leave their mother and live in small family groups together all their lives.
-This way the males in a group are not the fathers of the young but the brothers, cousins or uncles.
+The young of both sexes stay with their mother and live in small family groups together throughout their lives.
+This way the males in a group are not necessarily the fathers of the young but the brothers, cousins or uncles.

 Smallest group consists of 6-15 animals, a matrifocal group, which consist of a mother and her offspring (both gender).